 What We Do

-We use computational and brain science techniques to study the functional architecture of human cognition in
+We use computational and brain science techniques to study the causal neural mechanisms of human cognition

-health and disease, and we build novel network-based therapeutics to address a wide variety of brain disorders.
+in health and disease, and we build network-based therapeutics to address a wide variety of brain disorders.

 What We Publish